PratimaGurav/Team4-May-Hackathon/README.md

       worker: python manage.py runworker -v2 channel_layer
       ```

-    - First command shows what server to use, what application to run and what port to use.
+    - Daphne was used instead of Gunicorn because it is able to run asgi applications.
     - Second command starts the worker for the channel layer.

   4. Commit and push deployment changes to Github.